luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Error-State-Extended-Kalman-Filter.md

 $$

 In fact this final form does resemble a Gaussian distribution.
 The new mean will be what is in the parenhesis with $$x$$ and the new covariance will be the denominator divided by 2.
-To simplify thing further along the way, we will re write things so
+To simplify things further along the way, we will re write it like
 $$
 \begin{align}
 \mu_{\text{new}} &= \frac{\sigma_2^2\mu_1+\sigma_1^2\mu_2}{\sigma_1^2+\sigma_2^2}\\